Oct 15, 2020

-We’re excited to have you back in state parks, but things in the parks will be different from what you’re used to.
+We’re excited to welcome you to state parks this fall and winter, but things will be different from what you’re used to.
 Services will be limited for day-use and camping.
 We also need your help to ensure our parks can remain open.

 The best way to help is Prepare + Care.
 Prepare before your trip, then care while in a park.
 If you're camping at a park too, check out our camping during COVID-19 guide so you know what to expect.